 The SPCA of Northern Nevada is proud to welcome Jill Vacchina Dobbs, J.D. as our new Executive Director.
 Jill was born and raised in Reno, NV.
 She graduated with honors from UC-Santa Barbara, worked in the financial services industry, and graduated cum laude from Gonzaga Law School.
-After graduation, she moved to Truckee, CA where she primarily practiced transactional law.
+After graduation, she moved to Truckee, CA where she primarily practiced transactional and nonprofit law.

 For the last 10 years Jill served on the Humane Society of Truckee-Tahoe’s (HSTT) board of directors, with 6 years as Board President.
 During that time that animal welfare organization blossomed, increasing adoptions over 200%, with tremendous growth in other program areas as well.
 She cherished her time with HSTT and considers it a leading organization.
 She looks forward to applying her skills to help the SPCA continue to grow and improve our Adoption Center operations.
 She will help the SPCA create innovative programs to address the underlying causes of shelter overpopulation, while unifying our region through a love of companion animals.